-The Big Consult summarises the responses of 454 people adopted from the 1950s to the present day to a major consultation by PAC-UK on growing up adopted.
-Participants were asked about the services they have received, their sense of identity, contact with their birth families under and over 18, their mental health and suggestions for the future.
+The Big Consult of Adopted People summarises the responses of 454 people adopted from the 1950s to the present day in this major consultation by PAC-UK on growing up adopted.

+Participants were asked about the services they have received, their sense of identity, contact with their birth families under and over 18, their mental health and their thoughts on how services can be improved moving forwards.